opendatakosovo/parldata-scraper/README.md

 To illustrate how the scraper's parameters are used, consider the following examples.

-Scrape people and vote data for armenia and georgie.
+Scrape people and vote data for Armenia and Georgia.
 Run the scraper script every 3 minutes:
 >bash run.sh --countries armenia,georgia --people yes --votes yes --loop 180

 Run scraper every 2 days to retrieve people and votes data from Armenia parliament: